mjmccoy/mjmccoy.github.io/_pages/cv.md

   * Project: Defining neuronal identity using microRNA-mediated reprogramming of human skin cells to neurons.
 * Laboratory Technician	(2008-2012)
   * Department of Pediatrics, Division of Neonatology, University of Utah, Salt Lake City, UT
-  * PI: Kurt Albertine, Ph.D.
+  * PI: Kurt H. Albertine, Ph.D.
   * Project: Characterizing molecular morphologies of acute and chronic lung injury in a sheep (Ovis aries) model.
 * Undergraduate Research (2007–2008)
   * Department of Zoology, University of Hawaii at Manoa, Honolulu, HI